stephengaito/simple-school-library/tests/Readme.md

 - Database updates (Highest priority)

-  - All known database updates are applied by the database pytests fixture.
+  - **DONE** All known database updates are applied by the database pytests fixture.

-  - Need to compare this updated database against the schema (and other wise test its initial sanity).
+  - **DONE** Need to compare this updated database against the schema.

 - Database interactions (High priority)